 Bangalore is home to more than 10,000 expats.

 The biggest challenge when you move to a new country is to make new friends.
 We may not have connections from school and college for us to reconnect.
-One of the ways to meet new people is to join communities, clubs or support groups.
+One of the ways to meet new people is to join communities, clubs, or support groups.

 Here’s a list of expat groups and communities in Bangalore.

 Internations is a global community of expats.
 They have a presence in over 390 cities.
-It’s probably the largest expat community in the world, they have been around for more than a decade.
+It’s probably the largest expat community in the world; they have been around for more than a decade.

 The community is relatively active in Bangalore.
 About 40 to 50 people show up for their official events that happen about once a month.
 They also have several groups within their social networking site where group counsels organize activities.
 Anyone can start a group or post an activity.
+The quality of the crowd and the number of people varies a lot throughout the year.

 #2 Overseas Women’s Club (OWC)